What happens when the one you love isn’t your dream guy? Well, there might be The One, but then there’s also the one you actually marry.

 I do not have to be with Andrew.
 I really don’t have to be.
 If I were on my own, I would be doing the same things.
 I would be who I am.
 I would want what I want.
 I’m not with Andrew because I’m afraid to be single.
 (I actually sometimes think it’s easier to be single, because relationships take work and it’s easier to get away with being selfish when you’re single.)

 I’m not with Andrew because I’m afraid I won’t find anybody else.
 I know what’s best for me, I know what’s healthy, I know Andrew and I are a really good thing.
 I’m glad he’s in my life and he’s the person I’ve created a relationship with.
 We didn’t have to, but we chose to because we love what we see in the other person and life is fun to do together.

-And that’s the difference between The One and the one you actually marry.
+And that’s the difference between the one you love and your dream guy.